Blinorot/pytorch_project_template/README.md

 ## Credits

-This repository is based on a heavily modified fork of [pytorch-template](https://github.com/victoresque/pytorch-template) and [asr_project_template](https://github.com/WrathOfGrapes/asr_project_template) repositories.
+This repository is based on a [PyTorch Project Template](https://github.com/Blinorot/pytorch_project_template).

 ## License